-Section 13-32a-110: This section outlines the penalties associated with violations of certain portions of the PSMTIA.
+Section 13-32a-110: This section outlines the penalties associated with violations of certain portions of the PSMCCTIA.

-IMPORTANT: A violation of any of the following sections of the PSMTIA is subject to a civil penalty of not more than \$500:
+IMPORTANT: A violation of any of the following sections of the PSMCCTIA is subject to a civil penalty of not more than \$500:

-Section 13-32a-104: ticket required to be maintained Section 13-32a-104.5: ticket by coin dealer to be maintained Section 13-32a-104.6: ticket by automated recycling kiosk operator transaction information provided to law enforcement Section 13-32a-106: retention of records Section 13-32a-108: Section 13-32a-109: holding period for pawned or purchased property transactions with certain persons prohibited Section 13-32a-110.5: payment of fees as required Section 13-32a-111: Section 13-32a-112.1: training requirements for businesses and law enforcement
+Section 13-32a-104 tickets required to be maintained Section 13-32a-104.5 database information from coin dealers Section 13-32a-104.6 database information from automated recycling kiosk operators Section 13-32a-104.7 database information from catalytic converter purchasers Section 13-32a-106 transaction information provided to the central database Section 13-32a-108 retention of records Section 13-32a-109 holding period for property Section 13-32a-110.5 transactions with certain persons prohibited Section 13-32a-111 fees to fund account Section 13-32a-112.1 annual training

-In addition to these civil penalties, a violation of any of the following sections of the PSMTIA is subject to a class B misdemeanor:
+In addition to these civil penalties, a violation of any of the following sections of the PSMCCTIA is subject to a class B misdemeanor:

-Section 13-32a-104: ticket required to be maintained Section 13-32a-104.6: ticket by automated recycling kiosk operator Section 13-32a-106: transaction information provided to law enforcement confidentiality of pawn and purchase transactions retention of records Section 13-32a-109: holding period for property

-Section 13-32a-116.5: contested disposition of property
+Section 13-32a-104 tickets required to be maintained Section 13-32a-104.6 database information from automated recycling kiosk operators Section 13-32a-104.7 database information from catalytic converter purchasers Section 13-32a-106 transaction information provided to the central database Section 13-32a-106.5 confidentiality of pawn and purchase transactions Section 13-32a-108 retention of records Section 13-32a-109 holding period for property Section 13-32a-116.5 contested disposition of property

-Section 13-32a-110.5: This section indicates that a pawnshop or secondhand merchant may NOT purchase, pawn, or take for consignment any property from a person who is under the age of 18 years old or appears to be under the influence of alcohol or controlled substance.
+Section 13-32a-110.5: This section indicates that a pawnshop, secondhand merchandise dealer, or catalytic converter purchaser may NOT engage in a pawn or purchase transaction from a person who is under the age of 18 years old or appears to be under the influence of alcohol or controlled substance.

-Section 13-32a-112.1: This section requires that each individual employed by a pawnshop, secondhand business, or law enforcement agency with access to the Central Database complete annual training, which will be provided by the Division.
+Section 13-32a-112.1: This section requires that each individual employed by a pawnshop, secondhand merchandise dealer, catalytic converter purchaser, or law enforcement agency with access to the Central Database complete annual training, which will be provided by the Division.

-Section 13-32a-115: This section outlines that a pawnshop or secondhand merchant shall retain possession of an item on which a law enforcement hold is placed, unless one of the following three situations occur:
+Section 13-32a-115: This section outlines that a pawnshop, secondhand merchandise dealer, or catalytic converter purchaser shall retain possession of an item on which a law enforcement hold is placed, unless one of the following three situations occur:

 - 1. Law enforcement may seize the item if it is needed for forensic testing, or the property contains unique or sensitive personal identifying information. - 2.
 Law enforcement may seize the item when a criminal prosecution has commenced. - 3.
-An agreement between the original victim and the pawnshop or secondhand merchant to return the property is reached.
+An agreement is reached between the original victim and the pawnshop, secondhand merchandise dealer, or catalytic converter purchaser to return the property.